-For admission to the PhD programme the applicant must have a Master's degree or similar in a subject that is relevant to the programme he or she is applying for.
-The applicant must have a strong background in the field of study from previous studies, and a weighed average grade for the last two years (corresponding to 120 study credits) in the Master's degree programme, or similar, corresponding to the grade B or better using NTNU's grading scale.
+For admission to a PhD programme, the applicant must have a Master's degree or similar in a subject that is relevant to the programme, and a weighted average grade that correspond to A or B according to NTNU's grading scale.

 b) An application for admission (using a standardized form with attachments) must be sent to the department where the student and his or her supervisor have their academic ties.
 The department then quality assures the formal aspects of the application and undertakes an administrative assessment before the application is forwarded to the programme board for the PhD programme in question.

-c) The programme board undertakes an academic assessment of the application and makes its recommendation to candidate's faculty as to whether or not the application should be granted.
+c) The programme board undertakes an academic assessment of the application and makes it's recommendation to the Faculty as to whether or not the application should be granted.

-e) A candidate whose academic studies cover under a number of PhD programmes may choose which programme to apply to for admission.
+e) A candidate whose academic studies belong under a number of PhD programmes can choose which programme to apply to for admission.